Early Man (film): Critical response

 On Metacritic, the film has a weighted average score of 68 out of 100, based on 39 critics, indicating "generally favourable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Some critics claimed the film is an allegory for Brexit.

 Accolades

 Soundtrack

-The soundtrack, titled Early Man: (Original Motion Picture Soundtrack), was released under Lionsgate on 26 January 2018, the same day the film was released.
+The soundtrack, titled Early Man: (Original Motion Picture Soundtrack), was released under Lionsgate on 26 January 2018, the day of the film's release.

-The film's score was composed by Harry Gregson-Williams and Tom Howe.
-It marks as Gregson-Williams second collaboration with Park, after Chicken Run (2000), and his fourth overall collaboration with Aardman, which includes Flushed Away (2006) and Arthur Christmas (2011).